Micadurp/FalloutPnPRoller/README.md

 # FalloutPnPRoller
-A program for speeding up rolls and calculations within fallout
+A program for speeding up rolls and calculations within Fallout PnP